 Prawn Hokkien Noodle Ingredients labeled - gai lan, cabbage, raw peeled prawns, hokkien noodles, garlic, oil, sambal oelek, kecap manis, oyster sauce and soy sauce.

 • Cabbage - Green drumhead cabbage is best for this recipe.
-You can substitute with savoy cabbage or wombok.
+You can substitute it with savoy cabbage or wombok.

 • Hokkien noodles - Hokkien noodles are thick, chewy, wheat noodles that are available as cooked noodles in vacuum packs at Chinese grocers or Asian sections of supermarkets.
-They are yellow in colour.
-You can substitute with udon noodles.
+They are yellow.
+You can substitute it with udon noodles.

 • Kecap manis - Kecap manis is a dark, sweet Indonesian soy sauce.
 It is thick and adds a good depth of flavour and colour to the noodles.
 I use the ABC brand.
-If you can't find it, substitute with regular soy sauce and honey or maple syrup.
+If you can't find it, substitute it with regular soy sauce and honey or maple syrup.

 • Soy sauce - This dish calls for light soy sauce.
 This is thin in consistency and less salty than darker and thicker soy sauce.